• Skip to primary navigation

 • Plan a dinner or potluck, and invite everyone who means the most to you.

-• Spend an evening driving around looking at lights together.
+• Spend an evening driving around looking at the holiday lights together.

 • Go see a holiday show at the community theater together.